 Emergency response is a critical part of the work of many faith-based organizations, who respond before, during and after crises and emergencies to provide care, protection and services for people in need.

-Online Training for Refugee Workers
+Training for Humanitarian Response Workers

-Redcliffe College is a Christian organization that provides online training for professionals who work with refugees.
+- Redcliffe College is a Christian organization that provides online training for professionals who work with refugees.
 Training covers topics such as understanding refugees, their experiences and the resulting impact, building cultural awareness and recognizing cultural implications, and recognizing and understanding loss, stress, and trauma.
 It includes PTSD Case studies to help workers make wise decisions.
 Learn more